Joe Binion

 Joe Binion (born March 26, 1961) is an American former professional basketball player who played briefly in the National Basketball Association (NBA).
 He played college basketball for the North Carolina A&T Aggies, where he was a three-time conference player of the year.

 College career

 Born in Rochester, New York, Binion played college basketball with the North Carolina Agricultural and Technical State University.

 Professional career

 Binion was selected by the San Antonio Spurs, in the 3rd round (57th pick overall) of the 1984 NBA draft.
 He played in the Continental Basketball Association (CBA) for the Sarasota Stingers and Kansas City / Topeka Sizzlers from 1984 to 1987.
 Binion was selected as the CBA Most Valuable Player and named to the All-CBA First Team in 1987.

-Binion played for the Portland Trail Blazers (1986–87) in the NBA, in 11 games.
+Binion played 11 games for the Portland Trail Blazers (1986–87) in the NBA.
 After that, he played overseas.